department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 Each Slack channel is manually configured as a distinct integration in Pingdom and will also have unique IDs.
 Slack channels are used for situational awareness of the teams at large.
 > Note: Creating new Slack integrations is a manual process and requires access to Pingdom.
-If you need one, open a [support ticket with DevOps](https://github.com/department-of-veterans-affairs/lighthouse-devops-support#lighthouse-devops-support) to request a new integration ID.
+If you need one, open a [support ticket with DevOps](https://github.com/department-of-veterans-affairs/lighthouse-devops-support#lighthouse-devops-support) to request a new Pingdom-Slack integration for a custom channel, which will result in a new integration ID being provided.

 Each Statuspage component will have a unique _Alert Contact_ user entry in Pingdom, which will be used to drive Statuspage.io updates.
 Alert contact users require manual configuration in Pingdom.